Use a custom domain

 - Let's Debug: run a diagnostic on a domain for common SSL/DNS misconfigurations.

 - Your registrar's help center: each registrar has a slightly different DNS editor.
-Search for "how to add a CNAME record" or "how to add an A record" at your registrar's docs.
+Search for "how to add an A record" at your registrar's docs.